The Personal Information That I Hold About Clients

 Clients may also send me details about themselves that they would like to be displayed on a website that I am building for them.
 By definition, this is information that they are happy to share publicly.

 Some of my links to recommended products and services are “affiliate links” which means that I will receive a small amount of commission for refering you if you go on to make a purchase.
-These links will add cookies to your browser.
+Following some of these links may result in cookies being added to your browser.
 There are no secret or hidden affiliate links on this website; I always make it clear when a link is an affiliate link so that you can choose not to click on it.

 As a rule, cookies will make your browsing experience better.
 However, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
 I suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers.